-Information Officers serve as the primary source of information for licensees and consumers who contact RECA.
-Information Officers also review consumer complaints, including initial analysis of complaints and providing guidance to consumers for possible resolutions.
+Information services—acting as the primary source of information for licensees and consumers who contact RECA, providing initial analysis of consumer complaints and offering guidance for resolving issues.

-The Regulatory Compliance Advisors respond to broker and delegate questions with practical, timely information, guidance and advisory services that support them in their regulatory responsibilities and duties.
-The regulatory compliance advisors are also available to conduct presentations to brokerages and industry organizations on brokerage regulatory issues, while assisting in the development of RECA publications and resource materials.
+Regulatory compliance advice—responding to broker and broker delegate questions with practical, timely information, guidance and advisory services that support them in their regulatory responsibilities and duties.